nf-core/eager/docs/output.md

 ### DamageProfiler

-You will receive output for each deduplicated _library_.
-This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes of the library in one value.

 #### Background

 DamageProfiler is a tool which calculates a variety of standard 'aDNA' metrics from a BAM file.
 The primary plots here are the misincorporation and length distribution plots.
 Ancient DNA undergoes depurination and hydrolysis, causing fragmentation of molecules into gradually shorter fragments, and cytosine to thymine deamination damage, that occur on the subsequent single-stranded overhangs at the ends of molecules.